Contact information for our officers Katheryn McDaniel: position: president address: > 138 Almond Street > Topeka, Kansas 20697 phone: cell: 1-210-555-5297 home: 1-210-555-8470 # Katheryn prefers that we always call her on her cell phone. email: KateMcD@aol.com additional roles: - board member Marga

 NestedText: A Human Friendly Data Format¶

-NestedText is convenient for configuration files, address books, account information and the like.
+NestedText is convenient for configuration files, address books, account information, and the like.
+Because there is no need for quoting or escaping, it is particularly nice for holding code fragments.
 Here is an example of a file that contains a few addresses:

 This package contains a Python reference implementation of NestedText and a test suite.
 Implementation in many languages is required for NestedText to catch on widely.
 If you like the format, please consider contributing additional implementations.

 Also, please consider using NestedText for any applications you create.
 It is especially suitable for configuration files.